Please see below answers for some possible questions you may have about

-Each class has on average, one teacher and one special school assistants (SSA) to 12 children although this can vary slightly according to need and pupil numbers.
+Each class has on average, one teacher and one Additional Needs Teaching Assistant (ANTA) to 12 children although this can vary slightly according to need and pupil numbers.
 The class teacher plans for all the children in his/her class and is responsible for the overall assessment of their progress.
 Children are taught either as a whole class, in small groups or 1:1 by both the class teacher and the special support assistants.

 The school governors are ultimately responsible for the progress and attainment of all the children although they delegate this responsibility to the Headteacher.
 They receive data about the progress of groups of children and hold the head to account for how good this is, in comparison to nationally similar groups of children.

 3. How will the curriculum be matched to my child’s needs?